isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Most compilers already warn about simple cases and has the information to do more.
+Most compilers already warn about simple cases and have the information to do more.
 Consider any pointer returned from a function suspect.
 Use containers, resource handles, and views (e.g., `span` known not to be resource handles) to lower the number of cases to be examined.
 For starters, consider every class with a destructor as resource handle.

 ### <a name="Cr-templates"></a>Discussion: Use templates to express containers (and other resource handles)